vpayno/exercism-workspace/go/roman-numerals/romannumerals-doc.md

 import "romannumerals"
 ```

-Package romannumerals is used to convert numbers from decimals to roman numerals\.
+Package romannumerals is used to convert numbers from decimals to roman numerals.

 ## Index